 Save on Flights to Walt Disney World

-Orlando International Airport (MCO) is the tenth busiest airport in America with 60 carriers as of 2013 and ranked the 30th busiest airport in the world.
-Two airlines in particular, jetBlue and Southwest have made MCO a focus airport, which is airline-speak for "mini-hub."
+Orlando International Airport (MCO) is the tenth busiest airport in America with 60 over carriers and ranked the 30th busiest airport in the world.
+Two airlines in particular, jetBlue and Southwest have made MCO a mini-hub.
 Both jetBlue and Southwest have some of the best fares in and out of Orlando International Airport.

 Tips for Finding Cheap Seats

 No matter which airline you choose to fly, spend a little time doing some research and check back frequently.
-Fares have been on the rise since 2012 but you can still find some cheap seats on your flight to Orlando International by taking a few simple steps.
+Fares have been on the rise for the past 5 years but you can still find some cheap seats on your flight to Orlando International by taking a few simple steps.

 Search the Web

 About 95% of bookings are made online, according to FareCompare.com.
 Start with the airlines’ official website because it will have more flight options at similar fares.
-Deals can sometimes be had on other travel sites as well.
 Try websites that allow you to compare deals from multiple airlines.
-Our favorite is Google Flights but also try Airfarewatchdog, FareCompare, and Orbitz.
+My favorite is Google Flights but also try Airfarewatchdog, FareCompare, and Orbitz.

 If you can be flexible, try Hotwire and Priceline.
 Hotwire offers fixed prices while Priceline allows you to make a bid.
 Neither Hotwire or Priceline will disclose which airline you will be flying or if you’ll be making a stop until after you book.
 Before bidding on Priceline, research fares on other websites first to get an idea of what the fares cost.